KMNChaitanya/Attendance-System/README.md

 5.)Now bring the faces which were given in the photos folder onto the webcam and their attendance will be marked.

-6.)Now this marked attendance is shown on the Excel file which is created in our project folder only which is in the desktop.
+6.)Now this marked attendance list is shown on the Excel file which is created in our byteverse folder only which is in the desktop.